SamProell/phd-thesis-digitalcardio/proposal/thesis-proposal.md

 # Introduction
 Cardiovascular diseases are the leading cause of mortality worldwide, accounting for 1.71 million deaths in 2021 in Europe alone [@EuroStat_cardiovascular_2024].
-Early detection of heart disease can improve patient outcome and reduce the burden on the health care system [@OudeWolcherink_health_2023].
+Early detection of heart disease can both considerably improve patient outcome and drastically reduce the burden on the health care system [@OudeWolcherink_health_2023].
-At the same time, advances in sensing technology, information processing and artificial intelligence offer new ways to identify patients at risk and diagnose diseases.
+At the same time, recent advances in sensing technology, information processing and artificial intelligence (AI) offer new ways to identify patients at risk and diagnose diseases.
-This work will explore ways to incorporate artificial intelligence into various steps along the clinical pathway.
+This work will explore ways to incorporate AI into different steps along the clinical pathway.

-First, we leverage sensors available in consumer smartphones to capture different cardiac signals.
-We can then apply signal processing and machine learning to identify heart diseases.
-This paths the way towards solutions for accessible cardiac screening and risk prediction.
+First, we leverage sensors available in consumer smartphones to capture various cardiac biosignals.
+We can then apply signal processing and machine learning to identify novel approaches towards heart disease screening.
+This paves the way towards solutions for easily accessible cardiac screening and risk prediction outside the clinical setting.
-Second, we implement and extend state-of-the-art solutions in artificial intelligence for processing multi-modal clinical data.
+Second, we implement and extend state-of-the-art solutions in AI for processing multi-modal data, such as a combination of wearable data and clinical data modalities.
 Utilizing modern approaches like self-supervised pretraining and foundation models, we can build reliable and (data-)efficient algorithms.